redumbre11a/Data_projects_TripleTen/15-Computer_Vision_project/README.md

 Perform the exploratory data analysis:
 - Look at the dataset size.
 - Explore the age distribution in the dataset.
-- rint 10-15 photos for different ages on the screen to get an overall impression of the dataset.
+- Print 10-15 photos for different ages on the screen to get an overall impression of the dataset.

 Engineer a model to recognize a person's age through photographic analysis